 - Private surgery, NHS aftercare: uncommon but possible; clearer for laser PCO and refractive surgery than for cataract.

-- Private second opinion with NHS continuity: private consultant writes to your NHS team with their independent view; you remain on the NHS pathway.
+- Private second opinion with NHS continuity: the private consultant writes to your NHS team with their independent view; you remain on the NHS pathway.

 - NHS tertiary care, private routine cataract: common in patients with co-existing AMD or glaucoma where the routine cataract is done privately to free up tertiary capacity.